Spectral ergodic Banach problem and flat polynomials: Introduction

 For the convenience of the reader, we repeat the relevant material from \cite{Abd-Nad},\cite{Abd-Nad2} and \cite{Zygmund}, without proofs, thus making our exposition self-contained.\\

 The paper is organized as follows.
 In section 2, we state our main results.
-In section 3, we remind the notion of generalized Riesz products and its connection to ergodic theory.
-In section 4, we present several definitions of flatness in the class of analytic trigonometric polynomials and the fundamental characterization of $L^1$-flatness.
-In section 5, we remind the notion of Singer and Sidon sets in the number theory, and we establish that the $L^4$-norm strategy can not be apply to the case of the Newman polynomials.
-Finally, we prove our main results in section 6.
+In section \ref{flat-P}, we present several definitions of flatness in the class of analytic trigonometric polynomials and the fundamental characterization of $L^1$-flatness.
+In section \ref{Sidon}, we recall the notion of Singer and Sidon sets in number theory, and we establish that the $L^2$-normalized Newman polynomials are not $L^\alpha$-flat, for $\alpha \geq 4$.
+In section \ref{main1-P}, we give the proof of our first main result.
+In section \ref{Rieszp}, \ref{ergodic}, we recall the definition of Riesz products and the connection to the ergodic theory.
+Finally, in section \ref{main2-P} we prove our second main result.